Self-consistent surface superconductivity in time-reversal symmetric Weyl semimetals

 where we are now evaluating the creation and annihilation operator in real space as a function of the 2D coordinate $\mathbf{r}$ (the third coordinate, $z$, is included in $\alpha$), and $U$ is the interaction strength.
 For simplicity the pairing is assumed to be local on each layer and not mixing different orbitals.
 The order parameter is $\Delta_\alpha=\langle{c_{\mathbf{r}\alpha}^{\downarrow\vphantom{^\dag}}c_{\mathbf{r}\alpha}^{\uparrow\vphantom{^\dag}}}\rangle$ (independent of $\mathbf{r}$ due to translational invariance), and in mean field one finds, after going back to quasi-momentum space, an effective pairing term (per unit surface)

 and the Hamiltonian is

-where the sum is over the half of the BZ and with its full expression provided in the Supplemental Material (SM)~\cite{SupMat}.
+where the sum is over the half of the BZ and with its full expression provided in App.~\ref{app:details_bdg}.
 One may neglect the trace of $h(-\mathbf{k})$ in Eq.~\eqref{eq:BdGterms} as it does not depend on $\Delta_\alpha$. $H_{\text{BdG}}$ in the previous equation can be diagonalized in order to find the eigenvalues as

 where $\lambda_i$ are the eigenvalues of the system and $\Gamma_{\mathbf{k}i}$ are the annihilation operators of the states that, in principle, mix all the previous degrees of freedom and depend on $\Delta_\alpha$.
 In order to find the self-consistent values of $\Delta_\alpha$ as a function of temperature $T$, one can minimize the free energy $F$ as a function of $\Delta_\alpha$, where